mynameismail/format_indonesia/README.md

 [DateFormat]: https://pub.dev/documentation/intl/latest/intl/DateFormat-class.html

 # Indonesian Formatter for Dart
+This is a library for Indonesian formatting, provides [DateTime][] and number formatting.

+# Waktu class
-This is a library for Indonesian formatting.
-In this version provides [DateTime][] formatting (translation to Indonesian for weekday names, month names, and quarter names), inspired by [DateFormat][].
+Translate to Indonesian for weekday names, month names, and quarter names, inspired by [DateFormat][].

 ## Example
 ```dart